aws-samples/amazon-bedrock-samples/model-latency-benchmarking/readme.md

 - More test runs give more accurate results

 ## Need help?

-Check the comments in the code for more detailed information about each part of the framework.
+Check the comments in the code for more detailed information about each part of the framework or open an issue.